calebfoss/p5-marker/README.md

 ![a square with upper left corner at (100, 100) and size 50 and a circle with its center at the same position with diameter 25](img/childExample.png)

-An element can reference property values passed down its parent.
+An element can reference property values passed down from its parent.
 Elements cannot reference their own properties.

 ```xml
 <square x="25" y="25" size="50">